YifengZeng/LeetCode/Docs/YifengZengLC145.md

 }
 ```

-Another recursive approach is that we think left child has all the list of integers ready (leftList), and right child has all the list of integers ready (rightList).
+Another recursive approach is divide and conquer.
+We think left child has all the list of integers ready (leftList), and right child has all the list of integers ready (rightList).
 We can append leftList + rightList + root.val to get the final result.
+We visited each node only once, so O(n) time, and call stack is O(logn) space, where n is the number of total nodes.

 Code:
 ```java